 IV).
 So I start looking for it on the net until I found that these experience are shared by a lot of people around the globe, and it’s a common mental illness called ‘thought broadcasting’.”

 (This is not a symptom of mental illness.
 Human beings around the world are trying to understand the phenomenon that they observe, and they come up with various explanations to describe what they observe)

 I).
 “I can’t believe humanity is actually in the dark about a phenomenon that is absolutely real and basically the most interesting thing we have come across so far as a species (in my opinion, of course).
 I would love to read anybody’s take on this, especially if you’ve been through something similar.” – These synchronistic events that correlate with our thoughts are not imagined events, this is why this individual is making this statement.

 II).
 “At first it just felt like people nearby were talking about me, and it went from neutral to demeaning and derogatory really quickly.
 All of a sudden I couldn’t be outside without having people talk about me and accuse me of being someone I am not.” – These claims are due to synchronistic events that he has been observing.
-In other words, conversations of people always correlate with his life events.
-(Imagine a situation where a people indirectly talking about you every day)
+(Imagine a situation where people indirectly talking about you every day)

 Case Study 19).

 I).
 “I know other people like family can hear me because of the way they react or side comments when they hear it”– These are meaningful verbal and nonverbal events or synchronistic events.

 Case Study 20).

 I).
 “They will say things out loud about what I’m thinking, make snide comments, even yell hello ‘my name’.” – Spoken words and nonverbal actions of people were correlating with his thoughts.